Best Loans for Bad Credit in July 2026

 - Use your car as collateral for a bigger loan or easier approval

-- 94% approval rating from LendingTree users who borrow from OneMain
+- 94% recommendation rating from LendingTree users who borrow from OneMain

 - Paying off your loan faster might not save you money

-- Application experience: OneMain’s application is fast and easy to navigate, especially if you’ve prepared for additional questions about your income and employment (see below).
+OneMain’s application is fast and easy to navigate compared to others we tested, especially if you’re prepared to answer questions about your monthly take-home pay, employer phone number and car payment.

-OneMain Financial has some of the quickest loans on the market — you could get your money in just an hour.
-You can use your debit card number to get your money directly deposited into your bank account.
+OneMain could be the best fit if you’re looking for some of the fastest funding on the market.
+You can use your debit card number to get your money directly deposited into your bank account in as soon as an hour.

 OneMain lets you boost your approval odds with: